davidheineman/acl-search/README.md

         - Add a dropdown under the "Workshop" box to select specific workshops

     - On search quality
+        - Only includes ACL articles with abstracts (mostly post-2019)
         - Only includes ICLR 2021-2023, NeurIPS 2021-2022.
 Fix this.
         - Include the title in the indexing